panoply/syncify/straps/themes/dawn/readme.md

 Fork or download this repository.
 You should install [pnpm](https://pnpm.js.org/en/cli/install) and use it instead of npm or yarn (though they are also supported).
 Follow the below steps, this is not complicated and Syncify will help you.

 1. Run `pnpm install` to install dependencies
-2. Run `pnpm sy --setup` and follow the prompts
+2. Run `pnpm sy setup` and follow the prompts

 ### Commands